Statistical Tests for Replacing Human Decision Makers with Algorithms: Introduction

-The findings of the aforementioned literature rely mostly on the observation that the pair of false positive rate (FPR) and true positive rate (TPR) point lies strictly below the receiver operating characteristic (ROC) curve generated by the machine learning algorithm, implying that algorithms can achieve a higher TPR for a given FPR or a lower FPR for a given TPR\footnote{In binary classification / decision making, FPR is the number of wrongly classified negative events divided by the number of actual negative events, and TPR is the number of correctly classified positive events divided by the number of total positive events.
-A pair of FPR/TPR is similar to the tradeoff between size and power for classical hypothesis tests.}.
-Typically, an algorithm first learns a propensity score function $p\(x\)$ from data, then applies the decision rule $\mathds{1}\(p\(x\) > c\)$ to compute the FPR/TPR pair, where $c$ is a cutoff threshold.
-The machine ROC curve is generated by varying the cutoff thresholds $c$.
-Additionally, using historical data, the aggregate sample FPR/TPR point for human decision makers can also be calculated.
+The findings of the aforementioned literature rely mostly on the observation that the pair of false positive rate (FPR) and true positive rate (TPR) point lies strictly below the receiver operating characteristic (ROC) curve generated by the machine learning algorithm, implying that algorithms can achieve a higher TPR for a given FPR or a lower FPR for a given TPR.
+In binary classification / decision making, FPR is the number of wrongly classified negative events divided by the number of actual negative events, and TPR is the number of correctly classified positive events divided by the number of total positive events.
+FPR/TPR are synonymous to size and power in classical hypothesis testing.

 We first \emph{caution against} such interpretations without a deeper understanding of human decision making processes.
-The literature findings can be rationalized not only by the superior information quality of algorithms but also by the \emph{incentive heterogeneity} of human decision makers, who can be no less accurate than algorithms in processing statistical information from observational data.
-Second, the FPR/TPR pairs of human decision makers are typically \emph{imprecisely measured}, especially when the number of cases for each the decision makers is not large.
-The data in our empirical analysis clearly shows substantial heterogeneity between individual human decision makers; the data also shows that the randomness in measuring the quality of decision makers plays a key role when the performance of human decision makers is compared to that of machine algorithms.
+The literature findings can be rationalized not only by the superior information quality of algorithms but also by the \textit{incentive heterogeneity}, i.e. the differential preferences for taking the same action by multiple human decision makers, some of whom can be no less accurate than algorithms in processing information from observational data.
+Machine algorithms provide information, but decision making is a combination of incentives and information.
+Using machine algorithms to assist with decision making necessitates the modeling of incentives.
+Second, the FPR/TPR pairs of human decision makers are typically \emph{imprecisely measured}, especially when the number of cases for each decision makers is not large.
+The data in our empirical analysis shows not only substantial heterogeneity between individual doctors, but also that the randomness in measuring the quality of decision makers plays a key role when the performance of decision makers is compared to that of machine algorithms.